Abel-Huang/abel-note-repository/README.md

 # abel-note-repository
-The palest ink is better than the best memory.Just for fun!
+The palest ink is better than the best memory.
+Just For Fun!